 - Boot from the MacBook Air Mac OS X Install Disc 1.
 Refer to sections in the General Troubleshooting chapter regarding "Reinstalling software using Remote Install Mac OS X" or "Reinstalling software using the MacBook Air SuperDrive."
-See Knowledge Base article 307333: MacBook Air: About the Mac OS X 10.5 Leopard Installation Media. - If not the primary boot volume, use Apple System Profiler to check under 'Hardware: Serial-ATA' option to see if the system recognizes the hard drive hardware. - 3.
+See kBase HT1832: "MacBook Air: About the Mac OS X 10.5 Leopard installation media" - 2.
+If not the primary boot volume, use Apple System Profiler to check under 'Hardware: Serial-ATA' option to see if the system recognizes the hard drive hardware. - 3.
 Check the SMART status.
-If the status is 'About to Fail' or 'Failing,' replace the hard drive. - Reseat the hard drive flex cable. - Check the hard drive flex cable for damaged connectors (a connector peeled off the flex cable, for example); if damaged, replace the hard drive flex cable. - If still not recognized, replace the hard drive. - 7.
-Replace the logic board. - Reinstall the system software.
+If the status is 'About to Fail' or 'Failing,' replace the hard drive. - 4.
+Reseat the hard drive flex cable. - 5.
+Check the hard drive flex cable for damaged connectors (a connector peeled off the flex cable, for example); if damaged, replace the hard drive flex cable. - 6.
+If still not recognized, replace the hard drive. - 7.
+Replace the logic board. - 8.
+Reinstall the system software.
 Refer to the sections in the General Troubleshooting chapter regarding "Reinstalling software using Remote Install Mac OS X" or "Reinstalling software using the MacBook Air SuperDrive."